@Experimental public final class TDigestQuantiles extends java.lang.Object

 There are 2 ways of using this class:

-s that return a PCollection
+PTransforms that return a PCollection which contains

-for querying the value at a given quantile or
+a MergingDigest for querying the value at a given quantile or

 the approximate quantile position of an element.

-that is exposed in order
+TDigestQuantiles.TDigestQuantilesFn CombineFn that is exposed in order

-to make advanced processing involving the MergingDigest
+to make advanced processing involving the MergingDigest.

-The simplest use is to call the globally()
+The simplest use is to call the globally() or perKey() method in

 order to retrieve the digest, and then to query the structure.